<< Go back to Posts

 OpenRGB - Github Repo

-At first, when I loaded the software, nothing appeared, no keyboard detected … I got a weird error, about i2c kernel stuff, that I needed to fix apparently.
+At first, when I launched the software, nothing appeared, no keyboard detected… I got a weird error about I2C kernel stuff that I apparently needed to fix.

-I looked at the list of supported devices searching with my VID/PID
+I looked at the list of supported devices by searching for my VID/PID

 OpenRGB - List of supported devices